ahmadelmalah/Learning-Project-Symfony-Restaurants-Orders/orderat/README.md

 What’s new in version beta 0.3 (More attention to quality and performance)
 --------------------------------------------------------------------------
+Work Flow Optimizations
+* Git repository is now branched to distinguish development flow from deployment flow

 New Features
 * Applying AJAX on pagination
-* Adding Javascript loader o Paginator
+* Adding Javascript loader on Pagination

 Bug Fixes
 * Fixing "$this" filtration bug

+Performance Optimizations
+* Admin counts are now cachable according to caching strategy
+* Doctrine cache is used to handle counts values

 Symfony Standard Edition
 ========================